ipitio/backage/README.md

 > [!TIP]
 > You only need to add names to the queue; IDs are fetched as needed and entries are removed once processed.

 New packages may not be added until *all* existing ones are refreshed; you should also create an independent instance that'll update faster and more frequently.
-Simply fork just the `master` branch, choose one of the following options, and use the [Alternative URL](#alternative-url) when it changes.
+Fork only the `master` branch, choose one of the following options, and use the [Alternative URL](#alternative-url) when it changes.
 This centralized repo will then serve as a backup for all subsets of packages not in `optout.txt`.

 > [!IMPORTANT]
 > Your own packages will be picked up automatically!
 If you need to edit `owners.txt`, do so after the first run.

-The fork-only **sync upstream** workflow checks for Main source changes every six hours.
+The fork-only **sync upstream** workflow checks for Main source changes every six hours without downloading Main's generated branches.
 A managed sync retains the fork's tracked `owners.txt`, `optout.txt`, and generated `README.md`, adopts all other Main source, then builds and runs the synchronized deployment.
 It never force-pushes.
-Existing forks need one manual upstream merge to acquire this workflow, and new forks must enable scheduled workflows.
+Existing forks need one manual upstream merge to acquire this workflow, and new forks created without the setup script must enable scheduled workflows.

 Forks that intentionally maintain source changes should disable **sync